galaxyproject/galaxy-hub/src/Community/GalaxyAdmins/Meetups/2012_09_19/index.md

 ## Meeting Summary

 We have a new name!
-The group formally known as !GalaxyCzars is now Galaxy-Admins.
+The group formally known as GalaxyCzars is now Galaxy-Admins.
 Thank you to Hans-Rudolf Hotz for the winning suggestion - cheers to you Hans-Rudolf!
-Thanks to to all the other great and humorous suggestions submitted: !GalaxyCaretakers, !GalaxyHackers, !GalaxySudoers, !GalaxyLocals, !GalaxyCommons.
+Thanks to to all the other great and humorous suggestions submitted: GalaxyCaretakers, GalaxyHackers, GalaxySudoers, GalaxyLocals, GalaxyCommons.